The Ultimate Guide on Where to Stay in Singapore

 Prior to World War II, this island was a British military fortress.
 Once Singapore returned to British rule the island was renamed ‘Sentosa’ meaning peace and tranquillity.

-A favourite amongst families, if you’re looking for more of a resort-style base to explore the best of Singapore, Sentosa Island is the place for you.
+A favourite amongst families, if you’re looking for more of a resort-style base to explore the city, Sentosa Island is where to stay in Singapore.

 Civic District

-National Gallery
+The National Gallery

 Sir Stamford Raffles, the founder of modern Singapore, assigned the area north of the river to the British.
 Here he had built banks, churches, clubs, hotels and offices to meet the needs of a thriving trade post.